Skip to Main Content

 Glass, Garden, and the Gulf of Salerno

 The Cilento coastline south of Salerno has spent decades in the shadow of the Amalfi coast's more photographed villages, which means the restaurants that have taken root here operate against a quieter register.
-Sale sits within the Sogaris hotel on Via dell'Amore in Licinella-Torre di Paestum, a strip of the Campanian coast defined less by tourism infrastructure than by proximity to some of the most productive fishing waters in southern Italy.
+Sale is a restaurant in Licinella-Torre di Paestum, Italy, serving modern Italian seafood in a smart-casual setting, with reservations recommended.
+It sits within the Sogaris hotel on Via dell'Amore in Licinella-Torre di Paestum, a strip of the Campanian coast defined less by tourism infrastructure than by proximity to some of the most productive fishing waters in southern Italy.
 The dining room is glass-fronted and spacious, oriented toward a garden with a swimming pool, and furnished in a contemporary style that keeps things relaxed without sacrificing a sense of occasion.
 What you feel entering is the particular calm of a room that has been designed to frame the outside rather than compete with it.

-That physical orientation toward the natural setting is not incidental.
-Across the better seafood restaurants of coastal Campania, the relationship between dining room and local catch has become the defining editorial argument: the sourcing is the cuisine, and the architecture of the room is simply the stage for it.
+Across the better seafood restaurants of coastal Campania, the relationship between dining room and local catch has become a defining argument: the sourcing is the cuisine, and the architecture of the room is simply the stage for it.
 Sale positions itself within that tradition, with a menu built around fish and seafood from regional waters, handled with what the kitchen describes as a light, modern touch applied to recognisable Campanian recipes.

 What the Coastline Produces